atctwo/bbrx/docs/usage/events.md

 > In the same way that regular events do, conditional events require prior knowledge of the minimum and maximum values of their input range to process.
 In a binding, you would use `min` and `max` to specify the range of a regular event.
 Similarly, you can use **`conditional_min`** and **`conditional_max`** to specify the input range of conditional events.
 >
 > This allows you to mix and match ranges between regular and conditional events.
 For example, your regular event could be an analog stick with a range from -511 to 512, where the conditional event could have a range of 0 to 1.
+>
+> The default values for these parameters are setup with digital inputs like buttons in mind; `conditional_min` has a default of 0, and `conditional_max` has a default of 1.
+So you shouldn't have to worry about setting these values unless you're using an analog input, or an input with a range other than 0 to 1.

+> [!IMPORTANT]
+> **You can't mix digital and analog conditionals**
+>
+> `conditional_min` and `conditional_max` apply to all conditional input events, which means there isn't really a way to have two inputs with different ranges as conditionals.
+Technically there's nothing stopping you from doing this, but inputs which don't match the conditional input range likely won't work very well.

 > [!TIP]
 > **What If I Don't Want The Action To Be Executed At All?**